Apply Your University Courses With Uni Enrol

 Interests normally have these qualities:

-- Activities you gravitate to when you have free time
+- Activities you gravitate to when you have free time.

-- Things you would do even when no one told you to do it
+- Things you would do even when no one told you to do it.

-- You think and talk about them very often
+- You think and talk about them very often.

 Humans are curious beings.
 Our curiosity has given birth to many interests at different points in our lives.
-But to offer real value to society and make a living from your interests, you need to excel in your field of expertise.
+But to offer real value to society and make a living from your interests, you need to excel in your field of interest.

 Even gamers need to undergo intensive training to be world champions.